 National Institute of Hydrology

 Environmental Hydrology Division aims to undertake aid, promote and coordinate basic, applied and strategic research in the area of environmental hydrology contributing to sustainable water resources development and management.
-The thrust areas of research in the Division include environmental monitoring and modelling including natural contaminants, point and non-point source pollution, adsorption kinetics and water sediment systems, transport and sedimentation of pollutants, contaminant transport modelling, metal speciation/fractionation, ground water quality and aquifer contamination, low cost treatment/remediation technologies.
+The thrust areas of research in the Division include environmental monitoring and modelling including natural contaminants, point, and non-point source pollution, adsorption kinetics and water-sediment systems, transport and sedimentation of pollutants, contaminant transport modelling, metal specification/fractionation, groundwater quality, and aquifer contamination, low-cost treatment/remediation technologies.

-In addition to the above and keeping in view the complexity involved in chemical-soil-groundwater interactions, ground water quality studies related to drinking water, hazardous wastes, impact of pesticides, insecticides and other agricultural chemicals and microbial pollution in shallow wells etc. is being addressed through multidisciplinary approach.
+In addition to the above and keeping in view the complexity involved in chemical-soil-groundwater interactions, groundwater quality studies related to drinking water, hazardous wastes, the impact of pesticides, insecticides and other agricultural chemicals and microbial pollution in shallow wells etc. is being addressed through a multidisciplinary approach.

 Vision & Mission:

-The Division undertakes sponsored/consultancy and demand driven research projects in the area of water quality and environment besides the institute funded internal research studies.
-Under technology transfer activities, the Division organises training courses in the area of water quality and environmental management including advanced instrumentation techniques.
-The Division also takes field and laboratory based R & D research projects related to monitoring, assessment and modelling of surface and ground water quality.
+The Division undertakes sponsored/consultancy and demand-driven research projects in the area of water quality and environment besides the institute funded internal research studies.
+Under technology transfer activities, the Division organizes training courses in the area of water quality and environmental management including advanced instrumentation techniques.
+The Division also takes field and laboratory-based R & D research projects related to monitoring, assessment, and modelling of surface and groundwater quality.